MistraModel/KPP-Mistra/README.md

 Builds simulation code for chemical kinetic systems (for version, see `src/gdata.h`).

 Copyright (C) 1995-1997 Valeriu Damian and Adrian Sandu, CGRER, Univ.
-Iowa, USA
+Iowa (USA).

-Copyright (C) 1997-2016 Adrian Sandu Michigan Tech, Virginia Tech, USA, with contributions from Rolf Sander, Max-Planck Institute for Chemistry, Mainz, Germany
+Copyright (C) 1997-2016 Adrian Sandu, Michigan Tech. & Virginia Tech.
+(USA), with contributions from Rolf Sander, Max-Planck Institute for
+Chemistry, Mainz (Germany).

 KPP is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free